CharanpreetSingh04/System-design/online-offline-system.md

 1. If a user entry is present, the user is online.
 2. If the entry does not exist, the user is offline.

-We only need to expire (delete) entries after the threshold:
+We only need to expire (delete) entries of inactive users after the threshold:

 - **Option A**: Write a cron job that deletes all entries older than 30 seconds.
 This requires managing an additional service running the cron job.
 - **Option B**: Offload this task to a data store like Redis or DynamoDB, which support TTL (Time to Live).
 When receiving a heartbeat, update the entry in Redis/DynamoDB with a TTL of 20 seconds.
 This means every heartbeat extends the expiration time by 20 seconds.